ivan-hc/VirtualBox-appimage/README.md

 ## Known issues

-### ◆ Very slow first startup for Nvidia users
-At the first start, if necessary, the drivers for your video card will be downloaded, via Conty.
-This may take several seconds or even minutes.
-This behaviour will only be noticed if when you first start it, you launch VirtualBox from the terminal instead of using the launcher.

 ### ◆ Shortcuts
 If you right-click on the VM to createa launcher, open the .desktop file and change the "Exec=" entry from
 ```